 The Stony Brook Difference

 Stony Brook's Heart Rhythm Center is a recognized leader in the diagnosis and treatment of heart arrhythmias.
-Led by Dr. Eric Rashba, our team includes five electrophysiologists, three nurse practitioners, and two physician assistants, who practice in two state-of-the-art electrophysiology laboratories.
-Our Heart Rhythm team combines medical expertise, state-of-the-art facilities, and personalized care that stresses open communication between us and you, your family, and your cardiologist and your primary care physician.
+Led by Dr. Eric Rashba, our team includes five electrophysiologists, three nurse practitioners and two physician assistants, who practice in two state-of-the-art electrophysiology laboratories.
+Our Heart Rhythm team combines medical expertise, advanced technologies and personalized care that stresses open communication between us and you, your family, and your cardiologist and your primary care physician.
 We stay on the cutting edge of electrophysiology through our deep involvement in heart rhythm research.
 Much of our research is practical and focuses on improvements in treatments that are already available.
 This means that we can provide you with access to tomorrow's treatments today.

 At Stony Brook Medicine, our electrophysiology team focuses on your treatment and comfort.
 We work collaboratively with each other, your referring physician, and — most importantly — you to develop the best treatment plan for you.
 We stress a continuum of care as well as care coordination with your cardiologists and primary care physician.
 Our team offers decades of training and experience, insight from cutting-edge research, state-of-the-art facilities, and a patient-focused environment to provide you with superior outcomes and a positive patient experience.